paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 **Using severity levels in a reliability prediction context**

 As has been explained in {numref}`syst_4_9_3_1` above, the model is based on data on major anomalies collected at satellite level.
 The use of the model is thus most straightforward when applied in combination with predictions for different degraded system modes, as discussed in {numref}`syst_4_6` for the case of {term}`random failures <Random failure>`.
-In this context, it is important to note that the severity of the observed anomalies may have been limited not only by barriers inherent in the system design (e.g. redundancy, FDIR), but also by measures implemented after {term}`anomaly <Anomaly>` occurrence, e.g. when patches are uploaded to "repair" a software bug or workarounds are implemented in the case of an {term}`anomaly <Anomaly>` due to hardware design or manufacturing errors.
+In this context, it is important to note that the severity of the observed anomalies may have been limited not only by barriers inherent in the system design (e.g. redundancy, {term}`FDIR`), but also by measures implemented after {term}`anomaly <Anomaly>` occurrence, e.g. when patches are uploaded to "repair" a software bug or workarounds are implemented in the case of an {term}`anomaly <Anomaly>` due to hardware design or manufacturing errors.
 Thus, the prediction does not give the "inherent" reliability of the technical system, but rather that of a larger system, involving also the recovery strategies (i.e. failure management on-board plus Ground capacity for recovery / workaround) implemented after launch.

 Another consequence of the selected modelling approach is that it is not straight-forward how to use the results when making predictions based on a more traditional interpretation of system level relia-bility, where severity is not of relevance: Either the system performs as specified or it is considered as failed.
 A shortcut approximation in this case is to consider all anomalies except for those classified as "no impact" (severity 4 and 5) to derive the {term}`systematic failure <Systematic failure>` rate (mission out of specification) at system level.
 Adding also the anomalies with hardware failure (severity 4) gives an upper bound for the {term}`systematic failure <Systematic failure>` rate.